freshcom/freshcom-api-reference/content/topics.md

 ## Authorization

-Freshcom uses role based authorization, each user of Freshcom is assigned a single role and each role have a specific set of permissions.
+Freshcom API uses role based authorization, each user is assigned a single role and each role have a specific set of permissions.
 The role guest and customer are reserved roles that are set automatically in specific situation or to system created users.
-You are free to change the user's role through the API or Freshcom Dashboard to any non-reserved role.
+You are free to change the user's role through the API or Dashboard to any non-reserved role.
 Right now there is no way to create new role or to change the permissin of each role, however such feature may be available in the future.
 Here is a list of avilable roles:

 - **Guest** - _(reserved)_ This is the default role if a client is using a PAT to access the API on behalf of a user.